DianaLanciano/DianaLanciano/README.md

 <h3> 💻 About Me </h3>

 -  👨‍💻 I’m currently working on web development technologies like JavaScript, Node.js, React,C#.
-- 🎓 I'm a full time fullstack developer.
+- 🎓 I'm a full time fullstack developer with a computer science degree.
 - 🐱‍🏍I’m self-taught, continuously searching for greater challenges.
-- 📫 How to reach me: isakovdiana1@gmail.com
+- 📫 How to reach me: dianalanciano@yahoo.com